Yandex Cloud

 Create service accountsCreate service accounts

-For a Managed Service for Kubernetes cluster and load balancer to run, the following service accounts are required:
+For a Managed Service for Kubernetes cluster and load balancer, you need the following service accounts:

-• Service account with the k8s.clusters.agent and vpc.publicAdmin roles for the folder where the Managed Service for Kubernetes cluster is created.
-This service account will be used to create the resources required for the Managed Service for Kubernetes cluster.
+• Service account with the k8s.clusters.agent and vpc.publicAdmin roles for the folder where you want to create a Managed Service for Kubernetes cluster.
+This service account will be used to create the resources for the Managed Service for Kubernetes cluster.

 • Service account with the container-registry.images.puller role for the folder containing the Docker image registry.
-Nodes will pull the required Docker images from the registry on behalf of this service account.
+The nodes will use this service account to pull the required Docker images from the registry.

-• For the Application Load Balancer Ingress controller to run, you need service accounts with the following roles:
+• For the Application Load Balancer ingress controller, you need service accounts with the following roles:

 • alb.editor: To create the required resources.